ASTHA193/stringwordcount/README.md

 # stringwordcount
-simple code which counts the number of words in string entered.<br/>
+simple code which counts the number of words in string entered by the user.<br/>
 [Way to the code](https://github.com/ASTHA193/stringwordcount/commit/15ad6b50317f7148ffb25473bf210f97852133f0)